nwdaudt/rcp_east-australia-seabirds/README.md

 * **`rcp-data-season.rda`** = a list with the final dataset to use in the models, for each season;
 * **`pred-data-seasons.rda`** = a list with the final environmental dataset to predict the models, for each season.

-In `EDA` you will find exploratory data analysis plots.
+In `./EDA`, you will find exploratory data analysis plots (mostly .png files).

-In `results` you will find in the root directory the main figures presented within the manuscript and supplementary material, and in the folders `./Bernoulli` and `./NegBin` the specific results for each model and their graphical outputs.
+In `./results`, you will find in the root directory the main figures presented within the manuscript and supplementary material (.png and .csv files), and in the folders `./Bernoulli` and `./NegBin` the specific results for each model and their graphical outputs.

-In `scripts` you will find all scripts needed to run the analyses and create the outputs from them.
+In `./scripts`, you will find all scripts needed to run the analyses and create the outputs.

-In `docs` you will find the files needed to render the manuscript.
-Note: A few *formatting* tweaks were made by hand, but the content is the same.
+In `./docs`, you will find the files needed to render the manuscript.
+Note: A few *formatting* tweaks were made by hand.

+We used an R-project to wrap the environment around, `rcp_east-australia-seabirds.Rproj`.

 ***
 ## How to run

-You should be able to reproduce all results using scrips in `scripts` and files from `data_out`.
+You should be able to reproduce all results using scrips in `./scripts` and files from `./data_out`.
 The `./scripts/README.md` file will guide you through each step.

 A heads up -- you will need R **4.2.0** and then make sure to `renv::restore()` to load the project environment with the same package versions.